-The EHS often collects data on other aspects of private tenants' rental experience, but not every year, and not using the same question format.
-No data is routinely collected on the incidence of harassment or unlawful eviction, and evidence of the problem is patchy.
-In 2019/20, tenants were asked why they left their last tenancy, and the vast majority indicated that their tenancy had ended because they themselves had wanted to move (77.7 per cent) or that their tenancy term had been fixed in some way from the outset (9.7 per cent).
-A very small proportion indicated that they had had a poor relationship with their landlord (1.7 per cent) or had been asked to leave (8.3 per cent) although there is no indication in these cases that the means by which the tenancy had ended were illegal.
-In 2019/20, the EHS asked tenants if they were satisfied with the service of their landlord and 6.5 per cent indicated some degree of dissatisfaction.
-The survey did not collect data on why the tenant might be dissatisfied.1
+The EHS often collects data on other aspects of private renters' rental experience, but not every year and not using the same question format.
+No data are routinely collected on the incidence of harassment or unlawful eviction, and evidence of the problem is patchy.
+Renters were last asked why they left their last tenancy in 2019/20; then the vast majority indicated that tenancy had ended because they themselves had wanted to move (77.7 per cent) or that the tenancy term had been fixed in some way from the outset (9.7 per cent).
+A very small proportion indicated that they had had a poor relationship with their landlord (1.7 per cent) or had been asked to leave (8.3 per cent) although there is no indication in these cases that the tenancy ended anything other than legally.
+In 2019/20, the EHS asked renters if they were satisfied with the service of their landlord and 6.5 per cent indicated some degree of dissatisfaction.
+The survey did not collect why the tenant might be dissatisfied.1